mikisvaz/rbbt/tutorial/commandline/index.md

 line parameters, such as the --log, which specifies the level of logging to use (0 for debug, 4 for default level, 7 or more no logs at all).

-Most command-line parameters are assigned a shorthand version.
+Rbbt does not emforce any particular practice on the comman scripts, it just loads them.
+If a command is anything but trivial, it commonly uses Rbbt's `rbbt/util/simpleopt` module.
+Ammong other things, this means most command-line parameters are assigned a shorthand version.
 This shorthand version is determined automatically for workflow tasks.
 You may find these in the command-line documentation with -h.

 Some of the most important commands are the following: